Why Are There So Many Millipedes in My House?

 Diet

-These wormlike arthropods are omnivores, meaning they’ll eat meat or plants.
+These wormlike arthropods are omnivores, meaning these millipedes in your house will eat meat or plants.
 In general, their favorite treat is decaying leaves and other plant matter.
-They’re a valuable part of bringing nutrients back into the soil.
+They’re a valuable part of recycling nutrients back into the soil.

 But when plant matter is scarce, millipedes are fine with munching on dead insects and even larger decaying animals.
 They’ll dine on the occasional slug or earthworm.
 Although they won’t eat most processed human food, they will munch on fruit and vegetables.